Holy orders in the Catholic Church: Priests

 The word "priest" derives ultimately either from the Greek πρεσβύτερος/presbuteros ("elder") or the Latin praepositus ("superintendent").
 The Catholic Church sees the priesthood as both a reflection of the ancient Jewish priesthood in the Temple, and the work of Jesus as priest.
 The liturgy of ordination recalls the Old Testament priesthood and the priesthood of Christ.
-In the words of Thomas Aquinas, "Christ is the source of all priesthood: the priest of the old law was a prefiguration of Christ, and the priest of the new law acts in the person of Christ" Summa Theologiae III, 22, 4c.
+In the words of Thomas Aquinas's Summa Theologica, "Christ is the source of all priesthood: the priest of the old law was a prefiguration of Christ, and the priest of the new law acts in the person of Christ."
 Priests may celebrate Mass, hear confessions and give absolution, celebrate baptism, serve as the Church's witness at the sacrament of holy matrimony, administer anointing of the sick, and administer confirmation if authorized to do so by the bishop.

 See Presbyterorum Ordinis for the Second Vatican Council decree on the nature of the Catholic priesthood.